‘Historically Bad’ — Deshaun Watson Gets Harsh Reality Check Amid Browns’ ‘Baffling’ QB1 Battle With Shedeur Sanders

 The Cleveland Browns will enter the training camp with a quarterback battle that has become the talk of the league.
 Deshaun Watson, recovering from a ruptured Achilles that cost him all of 2025, faces off against second-year quarterback Shedeur Sanders for the starting job.

 Early reports suggest Watson will likely win the competition despite not playing a meaningful snap in nearly two years.
-The idea of him starting for the Browns to start the season will not be welcomed by many, and one analyst believes Cleveland should go all in with Sanders, as he is the future of the franchise.
+While Watson starting seems to be gaining momentum, one NFL analyst believes Cleveland should go all in on Sanders since he is the potential future of the franchise.

 Shedeur Sanders Gives the Browns a Better Chance To Win Than Deshaun Watson